EC3 Mission and Vision

 Our primary purpose: build capacity across the sector by developing and delivering relevant, effective programs and services that support and encourage individual artists (at all levels and in all disciplines), other cultural professionals and arts and culture organizations to advance their practice, acquire new skills and knowledge, and generate additional opportunities for artists to create and present work.

 EC3 delivers programs and services that enhance public access to the arts, including the Peterborough Poet Laureate, Artsweek, the Peterborough Arts Awards and Mayor's Luncheon for the Arts, mentorships, and artist residencies.

 EC3’s work expands broad community knowledge of and appreciation for the quality, variety and value of artistic work produced in Peterborough and encourages initiatives that make the arts more inclusive, diverse and welcoming for all.

-EC3 represents the arts and heritage community to government and other agencies, advises on cultural policy and explores new sources of funding for the arts, while building collaborations and cross-sectoral community partnerships.
+EC3 represents the arts and culture community to government and other agencies, advises on cultural policy and explores new sources of funding for the arts, while building collaborations and cross-sectoral community partnerships.
 We bring the community together to share resources and work together on common goals and objectives.

 EC3 provides strategic leadership, connections, advocacy, professional development, public engagement, research, information, arts programming, new ideas and perspectives.

 EC3 acts as an antenna and sounding board: identifying challenges and barriers to a healthy and vital ACH sector, developing and delivering activities/strategies that help our members and the broader creative community meet those challenges, overcome barriers, discover new opportunities and build a positive and sustainable future.